 Students can access the web supplement for this course through the CoursePlus system.
 You must create an eLearning account to access the CoursePlus website for this course.
 The “online library” of the course website contains audio recordings and printable handouts of each lecture.
 Course schedules, announcements, relevant links, and other organizational information are posted regularly on the course website.

 Peer instruction using Poll Everywhere

 Since the original design of this course, we have emphasized discourse between students, and between faculty and students, as a major learning tool.
 In an effort to facilitate this interaction, selected lecture sessions will include the use of instant feedback and discussion using Poll Everywhere, an online tool that allows students to answer questions using mobile devices (text messaging, instant messaging), or laptops (online access) in real time.
-Students will create a free online account at www.polleverywhere.com, then choose a method of responding to questions posed about lectures or labs.
 Results will be shown in class and will serve as the basis for one-on-one discussion among students during class and to track aggregate student performance across the term.
 Friday sessions will generally involve discussion of all material of the week including concepts and tools lectures as well as the lab.
 Students are encouraged to submit written questions by Thursday so that they may be included as polleverywhere questions for the Friday session.